tskit-dev/msprime/docs/interchange.rst

     (e.g., two nodes per diploid individual).
 For example, when we are working with polyploid samples it is useful to associate metadata with a specific individual rather than duplicate this information on the constituent nodes.
+    See :ref:`sec_nodes_or_individuals` for more discussion on this point.

 sample
+    The focal nodes of a tree sequence, usually thought of as those that we have obtained data from.
+The specification of these affects various
+    methods: (1) :meth:`TreeSequence.variants` and
-    Those nodes in the tree that we have obtained data from.
-These are distinguished from other nodes by the fact that a tree sequence *must* describe the genealogical history of all samples at every point on the genome.
-Certain methods depend on these: for instance, :meth:`SparseTree.roots` only return roots ancestral to at least one sample.
-    (See the :ref:`node table definitions <sec_node_table_definition>`
-    for information on how the sample
+    :meth:`TreeSequence.haplotypes` will output the genotypes of the samples, and :meth:`SparseTree.roots` only return roots ancestral to at least one sample.
+(See the :ref:`node table definitions <sec_node_table_definition>` for information on how the sample
     status a node is encoded in the ``flags`` column.)